Get a FREE* legal consultation (717) 275-9770

 One of the many difficult aspects of a divorce is how long the legal proceedings take.
 When you begin the legal process, you may be under the illusion you can get through it in a few months.
 You may think you and your spouse agree on enough or have so few assets that there is no need for negotiations to stretch out.
 Unfortunately, divorces often take years.
 When you and your spouse do not agree on ending the marriage or on many issues within the proceedings, it will take even longer.
 Fortunately, a new Pennsylvania law, known as Act 102, helps speed up the process in some divorce cases.
 If you are going through a no-fault divorce, you may only need to wait one year before being able to obtain a faster divorce.

-To learn more about divorce and how long it may take in your situation, contact our experienced and trusted divorce attorney at Czekaj Law, LLC by calling (717) 275-9770 .
+To learn more about divorce and how long it may take in your situation, contact our experienced and trusted Pennsylvania divorce attorney at Czekaj Law, LLC by calling (717) 275-9770 .

-Act 102
+Act 102 in Pennsylvania

 Before Pennsylvania’s Act 102, the waiting period for a unilateral no-fault divorce was two years.
 This meant that for an individual to obtain a divorce from their spouse on no-fault grounds – without their spouse’s consent – they would have to live apart from their husband or wife for at least two years.
 It would take a two-year separation before the court would accept that the marriage was irreparably damaged.
 However, under Act 102, the waiting period for a unilateral no-fault divorce is now only one year.
 If you are interested in obtaining a divorce and you know your spouse will not consent, you now only have to live separately from your spouse for 12 months before you can prove to the court that the marriage is truly over.